microsoft/code-with-engineering-playbook/TECH-LEADS-CHECKLIST.md

 - [ ] Clear agreement in the team as to function of code reviews.
 - [ ] Code review checklist or established process.
 - [ ] A minimum number of reviewers (usually 2) for a PR merge is enforced by policy.
-- [ ] Linters/Code Analyzers, unit tests and successful builds for PR merges are setup.
+- [ ] Linters/Code Analyzers, unit tests and successful builds for PR merges are set up.
 - [ ] Process to enforce a quick review turnaround.

 More details on [Code Reviews](code-reviews/README.md)